"There is always light if we are brave enough to see it, if we are brave enough to be it." - Amanda Gorman

 of Visual Art and Design Antiracism, Equity and Inclusion Committee listed above.

-- UofSC Office of Diversity, Equity and Inclusion: The Office of Diversity, Equity and Inclusion works closely with university students,
+- USC Office of Access and Opportunity: The Office of Diversity, Equity and Inclusion works closely with university students,

 faculty and staff to create and sustain an inclusive learning, living and working